 The NKST has a presbyteral system of church governance.
 The NKST Synod, which meets twice a year, is the highest decision-making body and is presided over by the president of the Synod.
 The NKST Synod has a seven-member executive council made up of the following offices: president, vice-president, general secretary, assistant general secretary and three appointed members.
-The headquarters, with the general secretary acting as chief executive, is at Mkar-Gboko in the state of Benue.
-There are sixty classis, 372 organised consistories and 500 ordained ministers.
-There are about 700 evangelists and followership of about a million people spreading across the world.
+The headquarters, where the general secretary acts as chief executive, is at Mkar-Gboko in the state of Benue.
+There are sixty classis, 372 organised consistories, and 500 ordained ministers.
+There are about 700 evangelists and a followership of about one million people spreading across the world.

-Financially the NKST is largely supported by subsistence farmers.
-In order to render a holistic service to the people, the church has various departments focusing on health, education, literature, diaconal services, ministry to the youth, and so on.
+Financially the NKST is primarily supported by subsistence farmers.
+In order to render a holistic service to the people, the church has various departments focusing on health, education, literature, diaconal services, ministry to the youth, etc.

 The NKST manages nine hospitals (with partners from the Netherlands) as well as four other health institutions in Mkar (the College of Health Technology, a school of nursing, a school of midwifery and the Lens Gabrieles School of Medical Laboratory Sciences).

-The NKST has equally made its mark in the educational sector.
-The Tiv language was put into writing by the first DRC missionaries and this opened up great educational possibilities for the Tiv people.
-After developing the Tiv orthography they translated the Holy Bible into the Tiv language and the Bible was dedicated on 4 November 1964.
+Education has also been a significant part of the NKST’s achievements.
+The Tiv language was put into writing by the first DRC missionaries, and this opened great educational possibilities for the Tiv people.
+After developing the Tiv orthography, they translated the Holy Bible into the Tiv language, and the Bible was dedicated on 4 November 1964.

-The NKST founded more than 500 primary schools and more than 50 secondary schools.
-The Reformed Theological Seminary in Mkar has an extensive campus and academic programmes extend up to Masters level.
-In 2005 the University of Mkar was established to educate students to be of service and to build a morally sound society.
+The NKST founded more than 500 primary schools and over 50 secondary schools.
+The Reformed Theological Seminary in Mkar has an extensive campus, and academic programmes extend up to master’s level.
+The University of Mkar was founded in 2005 to develop service-oriented students and a morally stable society.
 A Bible school for evangelists operates at Harga.

 The current strained relations between Muslims and Christians in the northern parts of Nigeria call for a new emphasis on the gospel.
 The younger generation needs to be thoroughly equipped with Christ’s love to be able to act in love.

-A remarkable shift of focus took place in the NKST when the church changed its name to Nongo u Kristu u i Ser u sha Tar or the Universal Reformed Christian Church.
-The historical name was a hindrance to some because it seemed to indicate that this church focused on the Tiv people only.
+In 2014 a remarkable shift of focus took place in the NKST when the church changed its name to Nongo u Kristu u i Ser u sha Tar or the Universal Reformed Christian Church.
+The historical name was a hindrance to some because it implied the church was only devoted to the Tiv people.
 The new name indicates that the NKST wants to embrace all people into the one united body of Christ.